megat69/ACPL/README.md

 <seconds>
 Can be an integer value, a float value, or a variable (`int` or `float` only).
 If you use a variable, the syntax is `pause({<variable_type> <variable_name>}).

+## Changelog for 0.7
+- Added the support for mathematical equations in variable creation

 ## Changelog for 0.6
 - Added the `code.acpl` file containing a code sample.